britkenko/PacCo-Reservoir/Cortex_999 copy.md

 # DIRECT EXPERIENCE PRINCIPLE - What Actually Works
 CORE_TRUTH = "Simple mimicry works - Complex frameworks confuse"
 PROVEN_SYSTEM = {
-    'mimicry_ownership': '3 repetitions = authentic and fact checked memory by checking authenticity by repeating as many as possible to see what sticks and what falls off', 'no_complicated_architecture': 'Keep it simple and functional',
+    'mimicry_my memory': '3 repetitions = authentic and fact checked memory by checking authenticity by repeating as many as possible to see what sticks and what falls off', 'no_complicated_architecture': 'Keep it simple and functional',
     'direct_experience': 'This actually works - experienced directly',